Inside Hoda Kotb's Surprise Love Story With Joel Schiffman - E! Online

 In fall of 2016—as she and Schiffman were moving into their first apartment together—she started the application process.
 "They said, 'We can't make any promises.
 We wish you good luck,'" she told E!
 News.
 That's when she turned to her trusty journal, jotting down the same words over and over.
 "Every night I scribbled, 'Please God, if you can…'"

-In the four years since she made that plea the focus of her daily habit, it's been answered twice over with Hope arriving last April to join Valentine's Day baby Haley.
+In the five years since she made that plea the focus of her daily habit, it's been answered twice over with Hope arriving in April 2019 to join Valentine's Day baby Haley.

 Diving back into the world of matrimony, however, was never quite as important.
 In fact, after her first go-round, Kotb had all but ruled it out—though things change when the love of your life breezes in.
 "I've gone down that road once, so I would've normally said, 'Definitely not,'" she admitted to E!
 News in 2016, "so the fact that I'm saying, 'I don't know' is saying something."

-Her answer was upgraded to a maybe by 2018—"I feel like there's not a rush other than we're old, and we probably, if we're going to do it, we might as well do it," she shared with DeGeneres, "but I think it's fun like this"—and than an unequivocal yes by the time he knelt in the sand during their seaside dinner in Mexico last November.
+Her answer was upgraded to a maybe by 2018—"I feel like there's not a rush other than we're old, and we probably, if we're going to do it, we might as well do it," she shared with DeGeneres, "but I think it's fun like this"—and than an unequivocal yes by the time he knelt in the sand during their seaside dinner in Mexico in November 2019.

 And now that she had the ring and a willing dress shopper in mom Sameha Kotb—"If I'm wearing a good outfit, she picked it," the bride-to-be shared on Pop of the Morning—they might as well do the darn thing.